freecode23/real-time-2D-mapping/README.md

 #          password: "passw0rd"
 #          ca-certificate: /etc/my_ca.pem
 ```
 6. Also change the `/media/sherly/system-boot/user-data` to allow ssh.
-By adding a command at the end of the file:
+By adding the commands at the end of the file.
+If the above command doesn't work to connect your Pi to wifi you can also connect manually using nmcli.
 ```
 ## Run arbitrary commands at rc.local like time
 runcmd: